speefak/sfos-doubletab_display_configurator/README.md

-# Sailfish OS projekt repository
+# Sailfish OS doubletab display configurator

 This is the Sailfish OS repository for doubletab_display_configurator